element-hq/policies/docs/identity-server/privacy_notice.md

 #### Registration with Email or Phone Number

-Some homeservers use the Identity Server as part of new user registration, using the Identity Server to perform the verification of ownership of the email address or phone number.
+Some homeservers rely upon the Identity Server for part of new user registration, using the Identity Server to perform the verification of ownership of the email address or phone number.

-**This behaviour is being phased out.** In the near future homeservers will be able to complete registration by email address without delegating ownership verification to an Identity Server.
+**We will be removing support for user registration from the New Vector Identity Servers.** In the near future homeservers will be able to complete registration by email address without delegating ownership verification to an Identity Server.
 This document will be updated when this behaviour has changed.

+#### Password Reset

+Some homeservers rely upon the Identity Server for password reset by email, using the Identity Server to send a unique link to the user to complete password reset securely.

+**We will be removing support for password reset from the New Vector Identity Servers.** Homeservers can already complete password reset by email without delegating to an Identity Server.
+Homeserver administrators should not rely on New Vector Ltd. Identity Servers for password reset.

 ##### Binding on Registration

 When your client is configured to use either the vector.im or the matrix.org Identity Server and you register on a homeserver with your email address and/or phone number:
 - if that homeserver is run by New Vector Ltd. (e.g. the homeserver running at matrix.org, or a [Modular](https://modular.im) homeserver), the corresponding homeserver privacy policy will advise you that the act of registration will _also_ publicly link your email address and/or phone number with your Matrix ID via the Identity Server
-- if that homeserver is **not** run by New Vector Ltd. then registration will **not** publicly link your email addrss or phone number with your Matrix ID.
+- if that homeserver is **not** run by New Vector Ltd. then registration will **not** publicly link your email address or phone number with your Matrix ID.
 In this case the vector.im or matrix.org Identity Server will only store your data long enough to establish your ownership of the Third Party Identifier.

 **This behaviour is also being phased out.** In the near future, choosing to publicly link your Third Party Identifiers with your Matrix ID via an Identity Server will be a wholly separate step, fully divorced from registration.
 This document will be updated when this behaviour has changed.

 ## 2.3 Closed Federation Between vector.im and matrix.org Identity Servers

-Data is shared between the vector.im and matrix.org Identity Servers in a Closed Federation.
+Data is shared between the vector.im and matrix.org Identity Servers in a closed federation.

 This means that when you ask the Identity Server at vector.im to link your Matrix ID with your email address or phone number, this data is replicated on the matrix.org Identity Server.
 Likewise if you ask the Identity Server at matrix.org to link your Matrix ID with your email address or phone number, this data is replicated onto the vector.im Identity Server.